 Additionally, you might consider:

 But, as we said, everyone's lifestyle requirements are different.
 You could live on less.
-It's possible to rent a home or apartment for $400 a month.
+It's possible to rent a home or apartment for $300 a month or less.
 If you don't need cable TV or internet, you can save on those expenses.
-As I've said, if you live in the highlands, you probably won't need either heat or air conditioning, a big savings on utility bills.
+As I've said, if you live in the highlands, you probably won't need heat or air conditioning, a big savings on utility bills.

-Best Places in Mexico to Retire or Start Anew
+The Most Affordable…the Safest…and the Best Places in Mexico to Retire or Start A new

-I honestly can't think of a better way to take that all-important first step than by getting your hands on the most recent copy of International Living's Escape to Mexico: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.
+I honestly can't think of a better way to take that all-important first step than by getting your hands on the BRAND-NEW 2018 edition of International Living's Escape to Mexico: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.